-Democrats in the states that matter press for a more visible Biden campaign
+Democrats in key states press for a more visible Biden campaign

 Then came the coronavirus.
 In-person campaign events were canceled; canvassing was off, as were in-person phone banks and potlucks and the hope that Biden would visit.

 Republicans in the county, along with the Trump campaign, have continued to hold in-person events and have been canvassing.
-The Democrats considered socially distanced events, such as a potluck in the park where attendees sit on blankets spaced six feet apart and eat their own dishes.
+The Democrats considered socially distanced events, such as a potluck in the park where attendees sit on blankets spaced six feet apart and eat their own food.

 “But if it’s not a potluck, why come?” said Pepin County Democratic Party Chairman Bruce Johnson.

-In parts of Wisconsin, as well as other states, the move to virtual campaigning has stumbled on something else: the ability to reach voters where high-speed Internet is not as readily available.
+In parts of Wisconsin, as well as other states, the move to virtual campaigning has presented a new challenge: the ability to reach voters where high-speed Internet is not as readily available.

 One week ago, the campaign organized a Zoom roundtable featuring Sen. Maggie Hassan (D-N.H.) and several Wisconsin lawmakers, targeting female voters.
 In the opening minutes, aides attempted to play a Biden campaign ad, which froze for more than a minute and ultimately never played in full.